Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Experiments

+We also compare with the teacher-student CTDE framework methods: CTDS~\cite{CTDS} and IGM-DA~\cite{dagger}.
 The experimental results on different scenarios are shown in Figure~\ref{fig:results}.
-It can be seen that our proposed method successfully improves the final performance in the challenging tasks, not only compared with the methods under traditional CTDE framework, but also compared with the methods under teacher-student CTDE framework.
-Especially in the most difficult homogeneous scenario~(\emph{3s5z\_vs\_3s6z}) due to the different unit types, the large number of entities and the great disparity in strength between the two teams, our method outperforms baselines by a large margin.
+Similarly to the previous section, our method has better final performance in the challenging tasks, not only compared with the methods under teacher-student CTDE framework.
+Especially in the super hard scenarios~(\emph{3s5z\_vs\_3s6z}) and ~(\emph{corridor}) due to the different unit types or the large number of entities and the great disparity in strength between the two teams, our method outperforms baselines by a large margin.
 In addition, after adding the pruning loss, the performance of our decentralized model rises dramatically from almost zero to near the performance of our centralized model.
-By contrast, in methods teacher-student CTDE framwork, the performances of student models and teacher models climb together slowly and even sometimes the teacher models fail for training, not to mention the student models.
-Furthermore, our CADP method is the only method which can ultimately reach almost consistent performance for decentralized model and centralized model in all three SMAC scenarios.
+By contrast, in methods teacher-student CTDE framwork, the performances of student models and teacher models climb together slowly and even sometimes the teacher models fail for training.
+Furthermore, our CADP method is the only method which can ultimately reach almost consistent performance for decentralized model and centralized model in all scenarios.

-\paragraph*{GRF Benchmark.} Google Research Football (GRF) \cite{GRF} is another MARL benchmark based on open-source game Gameplay Football.
-In our experiments, we control left-side players except the goalkeeper.
-The right-side players are rule-based bots controlled by the game engine.
-We test our approach on two challenging Google Research Football (GRF) offensive scenarios: \emph{academy\_3\_vs\_1\_with\_keeper} and \emph{academy\_counterattack\_easy}.
-Unlike StarCraft II, individual observations in the Google Research Football~(GRF) are not partial observation, which contains as much information as global state, but the global state uses absolute coordinates, while personal observations use relative coordinates based on the own positions of agents.
-In this case, the teacher-student CTDE framework will no longer have a significant advantage over methods under traditional CTDE framework theoretically, since the teacher model does not have more input information than the student model and has no ability to instruct the student model.